ktorio/ktor-documentation/topics/custom_plugins-base-api.md

 ### Handle calls {id="call-handling"}

-In your custom plugin, you can handle requests and responses by intercepting different pipeline phases that provide access to different stages of a call, for example:
+In your custom plugin, you can handle requests and responses by intercepting [existing pipeline phases](Pipelines.md#ktor-pipelines) or [newly defined ones](Pipelines.md#phases).
+For example, the [Authentication](authentication.md) plugin adds the `Authenticate` and `Challenge` custom phases to the default pipeline.
+So, intercepting a specific pipeline allows you to access different stages of a call, for instance:

 - `ApplicationCallPipeline.Monitoring`: intercepting this phase can be used for request logging or collecting metrics.
 - `ApplicationCallPipeline.Plugins`: can be used to modify response parameters, for instance, append custom headers.